 A couple of recent reviews have evaluated the safety of overall exercise interventions:

 - A 2020 SR/MA evaluated studies of exercise interventions in elderly participants.(García-Hermoso, 2020) The interventions were found to be safe as there were similar dropout rates between intervention and control groups.
-Additionally, the exercise interventions decreased the risk of falls & fall-associated injuries in all elderly populations, and the risk of mortality decreased in clinical populations.
+Additionally, the exercise interventions decreased the risk of falls & fall-associated injuries in all elderly populations, while also decreasing the risk of mortality in clinical populations.

 - A 2021 SR/MA evaluated studies of exercise interventions in individuals >80 years old, finding in total only 1 serious adverse event (a compression fracture) out of >200 individuals, with 6 nonserious adverse events reported (mild muscle pain, mild hematoma, and dizziness).(Nicolson, 2021) Of note, while there was a decrease in overall mortality seen (due to a large decreased risk in 1 study), other measures of physical performance did not improve, implying the intensity of the interventions in most studies may have been suboptimal for performance benefit.

-These exercise interventions were frequently multi-component and included various forms of aerobic and strengthening activity.
+The exercise interventions included in the above reviews were frequently multi-component and included various forms of aerobic and strengthening activity.
 Additionally, the subject populations included a wide age range and had a multitude of different clinical conditions.
 Therefore, it seems most forms of exercise can be done safely by most people when appropriate programs are followed.

 - A 2020 meta-review of SRs found 14 SRs that reported adverse events of HIIT interventions.(Martland, 2020) Very few significant adverse events were reported.
 Additionally, adherence rates were typically >80%.

 - A 2020 SR evaluating HIIT vs MICT in elderly individuals found that there was only 1 major adverse event (the same as the one mentioned above).(Keating, 2020)